England | Scotland | Wales | Northern Ireland | Ireland

 If you require any of the above vaccinations (Hepatitis A, Typhoid or Revaxis), you can book an appointment at Lime Tree Surgery.
 These vaccinations are provided on the NHS.

-For all other travel vaccinations please contact:
+For all other travel vaccinations please contact a travel clinic.

 The NHS accepts responsibility for supplying ongoing medication for temporary periods abroad of up to three months.
 If a person is going to be abroad for more than three months then all that the patient is entitled to at NHS expense is a sufficient supply of his/her regular medication to get to the destination and find an alternative supply of that medication.